Amateur Photographer verdict

 Google Pixel 7a portrait taking with the 13MP selfie-camera, portrait mode blurs the background.
 Photo: Joshua Waller

 This performs best in good light, with lower detail shown in low-light shots.
-As it’s fixed focus you’ll need to make sure you’re the optimum distance from the camera for the sharpest results, too close and your face will be blurred.
+As fixed focus you’ll need to be at optimum distance from the camera for the sharpest results – too close and your face will be blurred.

 Video recording gives you options for 4K at 60fps from the main camera, or 4K 30fps when using the selfie camera.
 There are slow motion and time lapse options, as well as a range of video stabilisation options, including standard, locked, active and cinematic pan.
 For those interested in recording voices, there is a “Speech enhancement” option designed to improve audio when recording in busy environments.